 The Redcar Energy Centre is now open for waste fuel supply enquiries from Local Authorites and Waste Management companies as well as the aggregators in the market.

-The plant will have a Materials Recycling Facility (MRF) on the front end to process various waste feedstocks into fuel for both the on-site WtE plant and produce RDF for export.
+The plant will have a Materials Recycling Facility (MRF) on the front end to process and manufacture various waste feedstocks into fuel for both the on-site WtE plant and produce RDF / SRF for export.
 Any useful materials that can be extracted for recycling will be done so at this point, with the residual waste used for fuel.

 This will enable the plant to take in a wide range of feedstock waste streams for the manufacturing of refuse derived fuels.

 The waste heat from the WtE plant will be utilised in The MRF by using hot air in specifically designed tunnels to dry wet waste streams to make them far more suitable for use in manufacturing reuse derived fuels.

 The extra storage in the MRF will provide much need flexibility in the supply chain for fuel and waste supplies for contracted material in the case of scheduled or un-planned outages of the EfW or fuel manufacturing plant.